orchestrator

 ## Dispatch

-| $ARGUMENTS | Action ||------------|--------|| *(empty)* | Load full orchestration guide; apply Decomposition Gate to current request || `pattern <A-F>` | Show the named pattern from `references/patterns.md` || `tier` | Display Tier Selection table and model guidance || `recovery` | Show the Accounting Rule and Recovery Ladder |
+| $ARGUMENTS | Action ||------------|--------|| *(empty)* | Show the empty/help gallery, then apply the Classification Gate and Decomposition Gate to the current request || `pattern <A-F>` | Show the named pattern from `references/patterns.md` || `tier` | Display Tier Selection table and model guidance || `recovery` | Show the Accounting Rule and Recovery Ladder |

 ## Canonical Vocabulary